starkdg/reventis/README.md

 rectangular search region and the current sequence number - starting with 0 - we can always find the next sequence number that is also the next lowest in the region.
 In this way, we can guide the search.
-We know there is no more possible matches when the current sequence number is not just out of the query region, but when we know there are no greater sequence numbers to snake back into the region.
+We know there is no more possible matches when the current sequence number is not only out of the query region, but when we know there are no greater sequence numbers that will snake back into the region.

 Complexity is difficult to determine, because it is highly dependent on the number of event points indexed in a query region.
-If there are few or no points to be found, the function returns rather quickly, since the next sequence it finds on the tree traversal is quickly identified as out of the region.
+If there are few or no points to be found, the function returns very quickly, since the next sequence it finds on the tree traversal is quickly identified as out of the region.
 Performance is there dependent on the number of indexed events within the query region.

 ## Module Commands

-The module implements the following commands to insert, delete, query and otherwise interact with the index.
+Reventis implements the following commands to insert, delete, query and otherwise interact with the index.
 All mostly self-explanatory and discussed below.

 ```